 What Is Shipping Container Farming?

-There has been an upsurge in the local food trend and it is not hard to understand the reason.
-Consumers want to know the source of the produce which gives them confidence in the seller.
+There has been an upsurge in the medical cannabis and hemp grow trend and it is not hard to understand the reason.
+Consumers want to know the source of the medical grade product which gives them confidence in the seller.
 A local consumer is likely to trust the produce coming from a shipping container greenhouse compared to that which is coming from a big corporation.
-Any person who is savvy enough will know that there is a demand for local produce regardless of the state that you reside.
-In order to feed the demand for local produce, there is a need for local farming and this is where indoor farming comes into play.
+Any person who is savvy enough will know that there is a growing demand for safe, mold free, high resin marijuana in growing states that allow the legal sale of medical cannabis.
+In order to feed the demand for, there is a need for growers to control high quality flowers year around, and this is where indoor farming comes into play.

-If you’re thinking about being involved in agricultural production from a local perspective, container farming could be seen as the best solution.
-It has lowered the barrier to entry for even small scale farmers.
+If you’re thinking about being involved in medical cannabis production from a local perspective, container farming could be seen as the best solution.
+It has lowered the barrier to entry for even small scale grow operations.
 There is improved productivity per square footage compared to traditional farming.
 There is automation in the farms which means you don’t have to depend a lot on labor for care and maintenance.
 This means you can focus on the business side of the project or pursue other interests as the maintenance will not take up most of your time.

 Container farming could be ideal for both urban and rural settings.
 This because it functions as a standalone business and you only need the right container to get started.
 This makes it easier for both small and mid-size businesses to incorporate sustainable practices when it comes to agricultural production.